vistadataproject/documents/README.md

 __VISTA Data Project is a completely new, purely data-centric approach to managing VISTA's data__.
 A data-centric approach __*comprehensively exposes all the data, which exposes the fact that VISTA has a data model*__ - which up to this point has not been realized nor taken advantage of.

-*New and unique features for VISTA Data management that the Master VISTA Data Model (MVDM) provides:*
+*The new and unique features for VISTA Data management that a Master VISTA Data Model (MVDM) provides:*

 Feature | Details
 ---|---